jeffreychen159/mock-overflow/README.md

 ## Usage

-1. Installing dependencies: Make sure Node.js is installed and MongoDB.
+1. **Installing Dependencies:** Make sure Node.js is installed and MongoDB.

   In the root directory:
   ```